ej-1/programmes_challenge/README.md

     </div>
 ```

 -   Right now two views are used for querying programmes and displaying them.
-This should be one view where if possible in Laravel, use AJAX to render a new partial with the results without needing to reload the page.
-Something simple like that might do the trick.
+This should be one view where if possible in Laravel.
+Use AJAX to render a new partial with the results without needing to reload the page.

+*   Separate CSS from view files into separate files.
+Use SASS and compile it to CSS.

+*   A specified result was the auto-suggest feature.
+I would have used JavaScript to put an event listener on the input field to listen for the keydown event and then triggered the form to be submitted.

+*   Submitting form is done by clicking a submit form.
+Not sure if desired effect is that submission happen when pushing enter button on keyboard.
+Would have added an event listener for that.
+Something simple like that might help to submit the form onKeyDown or pushing enter.

 ```
     const submitForm = (id) => {;